Top 12 benefits of CRM for Salespersons

 4. Pipeline Management

-With data shown in the form of charts, sales managers can measure the sales dollars and closure rates of potential sales and determine if sales reps are meeting their daily, weekly and monthly sales quota.
+With data shown in the form of charts, sales managers can measure the sales dollars and closure rates of potential sales and determine if sales reps are meeting their daily, weekly and monthly sales targets.

 5. Sales Forecasting